- Monday, June 12

 Let’s take a look at each category in more detail, and what we have planned for this year.
 This a general description and will be followed by “Save the Date” announcements, details and signup instructions.
 For those who sign up for an event, we will send further emails as needed.
 Final dates depend on shore arrangements, tides, and of course, the weather.

 Experience - We have a wonderful mix of very experienced cruisers, new members/boat owners who are just getting started and a large group in the middle.
 Regardless, all are welcome to sign up and we will make every effort to help newcomers get comfortable with their boats and our low country waters.
-Generally it is helpful to have some experience for the destination/distance cruises and the overnight to Savannah, but it is not required.
+Generally it is helpful to have some experience for the destination/distance cruises as well as the overnight events, but it is not required.
 The format of the cruise itself is to cruise in company.
 The cruise captain for the day will lead and there will be a trailing boat to help out anyone having a problem.
 The cruise will sometimes split up into a faster group and one that is not as fast.
 Radio communications will be monitored on all boats so a working VHF radio is required.

 Guests – Over time cruisers tend to develop a favored crew that will do the heavy work and provide adult refreshments.
 However, this year we are encouraging all to reach out and invite some new folks who have not had a chance to get out on the water.
 This will get some new members for the DIYC and keep our marina dry stacks full.

 Volunteers – Here is the big one.
 None of these events will be as good as they should be without volunteers to organize, communicate, and execute the plan.
 In fact without volunteers, some of them may not happen.
 Past experience has shown that DIYC members are fantastic volunteers and I am sure that will be the case for a season of fun on the water.
 The new website will have a drop down item on the home page where you can volunteer for anything on the calendar.
 Be patient while we work the bugs out, but we will have it going as soon as we can.
-In the meantime contact me if you want to get involved. (jbflanagan@comcast.net).
+In the meantime contact me if you want to get involved. (brant.oberg@sylvamo.com)

 Finally, the chart below (if blown up) will show the routes of some of our away from home waters cruises.

-2022 Cruise Chart
+2023 Cruise Chart